 Robersonville is a very small town located in the state of North Carolina.
 With a population of 1,223 people and just one neighborhood, Robersonville is the 377th largest community in North Carolina.

-Unlike some towns, Robersonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Robersonville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Robersonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Robersonville is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Robersonville who work in office and administrative support (23.59%), sales jobs (14.05%), and food service (9.37%).

-The percentage of adults in Robersonville with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.15% of adults in Robersonville have a bachelor's degree or advanced degree.
+The citizens of Robersonville are slightly less educated than the national average of 21.84% for the average city or town: 13.15% of adults in Robersonville have a bachelor's degree or advanced degree

 The per capita income in Robersonville in 2022 was $24,597, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $98,388 for a family of four.
 However, Robersonville contains both very wealthy and poor people as well.